ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM: Methodology

 \subsection{Text-centric Head Selection}

 As detailed in Algorithm~\ref{alg:myopic-head-selection}, we start by identifying the most \emph{text-centric} heads using a small reference dataset (e.g., 500 images) for a task (e.g., image description).
-For each sample, we compute the ratio of textual attention to visual attention (Eq.~\ref{eq:attn-ratio} in Appendix~\ref{sec:text_centric_heads_exp_settings}) and take the top 32 heads with the highest ratio.
+For each sample, we compute the ratio of textual attention to visual attention and take the top 32 heads with the highest ratio.
 We accumulate these counts over all samples, then choose the top $\kappa_{\textsc{tch}}$ heads as ``text-centric''.
-This step is motivated by our finding (Section~\ref{subsec:text-centric-heads}) that certain heads consistently favor textual content over visual cues.
+This step is motivated by our previous finding that certain heads consistently favor textual content over visual cues.